-73. Following on from point 72 above, the Council generally grants licences for the full five years, even though this means that a licence will continue in its application after the expiration of the adopted Licensing Scheme.
+53. Following on from paragraph 52 above, the Council generally grants licences for the full five years, even though this means that a licence will continue in its application after the expiration of the adopted Licensing Scheme.
 The Council refers to these licences as 'overhanging licences'.
-For example, the Council's Selective Licensing Scheme came into force on 1 August 2018 and will expire on 31 July 2023.
-However, licence applications that are received after the 1 August 2018 will still generally be granted by the Council for a full five-year period from the date on which the application was deemed as 'effective'.
-This means that generally licences will continue after the expiration of the underlying discretionary Scheme.
+For example, the Council's first Selective Licensing Scheme expired on 31 July 2023.
+However, licence applications that are received before this date were still generally granted by the Council for a full five-year period from the date on which the application was deemed as 'effective'.
+This means that generally licences will continue after the expiration of that discretionary scheme designation.